 An aspect of Cambria lithic technology which merits further study concerns an aggregate of five projectile points of yellow jasper associated with Burial No. 10 from Round Mound (21TR1) located along the east shore of Lake Traverse (Wilford 1970:1-6, 27-29).
 The specimens all appear to be made on small flakes with only minimal modification.
-These items are similar to certain Middle Mississippian forms from locales further south (cf. Farnsworth et al. 1991).
+These items are like certain Middle Mississippian forms from locales further south (cf. Farnsworth et al. 1991).
 The role of part-time specialization in production of Plains Village commodities such as ceramic vessels as well as items from chipped stone, shell, and bone is worthy of additional investigation (cf. Pauketat 1987).

-Recent petrographic analyses of native ceramics from Upper Mississippi valley contexts outlined by Stoltman (1991) suggest that locally made "look alikes" can be differentiated from their nonlocal Mississippian counterparts.
+Petrographic analyses of native ceramics from Upper Mississippi valley contexts outlined by Stoltman (1991) suggest that locally made "look alikes" can be differentiated from their nonlocal Mississippian counterparts.
 Studies of this sort coupled with the collection of basic quantitative sherd data will figure importantly in deciphering patterns of culture contact and regional interaction in the SRRSU.
-For example, is the Northeastern Plains jar from the Lake Tewaukon refuge illustrated by Haberman (1978:25) made from local clay?